This is my kind of food!

 Serve this with homemade bread and a nice green salad.
 Any leftovers are great mixed through with pasta.

-*UPDATE- Since posting this recipe, I’ve come up with a couple of variations that you might enjoy:
+*UPDATE- Since posting this Mediterranean baked chicken, I’ve come up with a couple of variations that you might enjoy:

 - Make sure to use a baking dish larger than 9x 13 inches.
 A large roasting pan is ideal.
 Overcrowding will cause the ingredients to steam rather than caramelize.
 Use 2 pans if necessary.